opencv/opencv/modules/core/doc/old_basic_structures.rst

   Size of a rectangle or an image.

-  .. ocv:member:: int width

-     Width of the rectangle

-  .. ocv:member:: int height

-     Height of the rectangle

 .. ocv:cfunction:: CvSize cvSize( int width, int height )

     constructs ``CvSize`` structure.

+    :param width: width of the rectangle.

+    :param height: height of the rectangle.

 .. seealso:: :ocv:class:`Size\_`